mattw59/unfound/README.md

 - [X] create a README
 - [X] introduce transition costs, i.e. a cabin takes 5 lumber
 - [X] make the viewport in 16 X 9 ratio, around 1000px wide
+- [X] create a zip for production build
+    - [X] fail if size > 13kb
+    - [X] confirm what all is to be packed into the zip and how the judges will handle it
+- [X] minify or tree-shake with WebPack